Come One, Come All: Making Your Tours More Accessible

 It’s crucial to remember that people with different abilities have the same desire to have a memorable, enjoyable tour as anyone else.
 Every traveler wants to feel like they were included rather than sidelined as a person with different needs.

-For example, if you offer walking city tours, and you create a separate tour for people with mobility impairments, guests who take this tour might feel like they didn’t get the same experience as others.
-Instead of a separate tour, consider how you can make your existing tours more inclusive to all, like ensuring all the streets you walk are accessible for wheelchairs and other mobility aids and there are plenty of planned stops to rest along the way.
+For example, if you offer a city walking tour, and you create a separate tour for people with mobility impairments, guests who take this tour might feel like they didn’t get the same experience as others.
+Instead of holding a separate tour, consider how you can make your existing tours more inclusive to all — like ensuring all the streets you take are accessible for wheelchairs and other mobility aids, and that there are plenty of planned stops to rest along the way.
 This would not only benefit people with mobility impairments, but also senior travelers, travelers with children, your tour guides, and pretty much everyone who takes your tour.

 Universal design also applies to virtual experiences.
-For example, by adding closed captions to a virtual tour, you’re making it possible for people who are hard of hearing to participate, but you’re also helping people who are not fluent in the language and people who just like to read along to better understand.
+For example, by adding closed captions to a virtual tour, you not only make it possible for people who are hard of hearing to participate, but you’re also helping people who are not fluent in the language to learn at their own pace, as well as appealing to guests who enjoy reading along to better understand and immerse themselves in the experience.

 This kind of fundamental, universal approach is a more robust solution that can continue to evolve as you better understand your guests’ needs and experiences, and these solutions make everyone feel included.